Laura A. Heymann

 Articles and Book Chapters

-• "The Law Doesn’t Work Like a Computer”: Exploring Software Licensing Issues Faced by Legal Practitioners, 40 PROCEEDINGS OF FSE ’24 (2024) (with Nathan Wintersgill, Trevor Stalnaker, Oscar Chaparro & Denys Poshyvanyk).
+• "The Law Doesn’t Work Like a Computer”: Exploring Software Licensing Issues Faced by Legal Practitioners, in Proceedings of FSE '24 (ACM, New York, NY 2024) (with Nathan Wintersgill, Trevor Stalnaker, Oscar Chaparro & Denys Poshyvanyk) (recipient of an ACM SIGSOFT Distinguished Paper Award).
+Online.

 • Names, Naming, and the Law: The Implications of Governmental Form Design, 35-50, in Names, Identity, and the Law (I.M.
 Nick ed., Routledge 2023).
 Online.